mdn/content/files/en-us/web/css/color_value/index.md

 ## Interpolation

 In animations and [gradients](/en-US/docs/Web/CSS/CSS_Images/Using_CSS_gradients), `<color>` values are {{Glossary("interpolation", "interpolated")}} on each of their red, green, and blue components.
-By default, animation occurs in an RGBA color space, with interpolation's speed being determined by the [timing function](/en-US/docs/Web/CSS/easing-function) in transitions and animations..
-To prevent unexpected colors from appearing, consider using [`color-mix()`](/en-us/web/css/color_value/color-mix) functional notation.
+By default, animation occurs in an RGBA color space, with interpolation's speed being determined by the [timing function](/en-US/docs/Web/CSS/easing-function) in transitions and animations.
+To prevent unexpected colors from appearing, consider using [`color-mix()`](/en-us/Web/CSS/color_value/color-mix) functional notation.

 Interpolating the {{cssxref("&lt;hue&gt;")}} of two colors in functions that accept a hue angle is also possible and is described in more detail in the [`color-mix()`](/en-US/docs/Web/CSS/color_value/color-mix) functional notation documentation.

 ## Accessibility considerations

 Some people have difficulty distinguishing colors.
-The [WCAG 2.0](en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Use_of_color) recommendation strongly advises against using color as the only means of conveying a specific message, action, or result.
+The [WCAG 2.0](/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Use_of_color) recommendation strongly advises against using color as the only means of conveying a specific message, action, or result.
 See [color and color contrast](/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) for more information.

 ## Formal syntax